 Students enrolled in reengagement programs must be reported to CEDARS the same as students enrolled in other public schools and programs in Washington.

-Information regarding reengagement programs, including links to RCW's and WACs can be found online at http://www.k12.wa.us/GATE/SupportingStudents/StudentRetrieval.aspx.
+Information regarding reengagement programs, including links to RCW's and WACs can be found online on the OSPI web page Open Doors Youth Reengagement.